Omarion9000/Lab2-JS-frameworks/readme.md

 - Advanced function that displays a message

 ### Instructions
 To run this project, make sure you have Node.js installed.
-Then, run the `index.js` file with the following command:
+Then, run the `index.js` file with the following command:    ```bash node index.js